understanding-search/maze-dataset/docs/paper/paper.md

 dataset_filtered: MazeDataset = dataset.filter_by.path_length(min_length=3)
 ```

 All implemented maze generation algorithms are stochastic by nature.
 For reproducibility, the `seed` parameter of [`MazeDatasetConfig`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig) may be set.
-In practice, we do not find that exact duplicates of mazes are generated with any meaningful frequency, even when generating large datasets.
+In practice, using provided deduplication filters, we do find that exact duplicate mazes are generated very infrequently, even when generating very large datasets.

 ## Visual Output Formats {#visual-output-formats}